Looking For A Chiropractor In Des Moines?

 The majority of people will benefit from low force instrument adjustments and chiropractic massaging therapy.
 Your chiropractor might recommend an ultrasonic or cold laser as well as exercises designed to restore motion to the shoulder.

 Frozen shoulder refers to a stiff shoulder that makes it difficult for a person to move or appears frozen in place.
 About 2% of adults experience frozen shoulder, with the majority occurring in those aged 40-60.
-Frozen shoulder is also more common in women than it is in men.
-However, the reason is not clear.
+Although the cause of this condition is not known, it is more common in women than in men.

 Frozen shoulder is caused by thickened connective tissue at the shoulder joint that forms rigid bands of tissue known as adhesions.
-This is unknown.
+This phenomenon isn’t understood.
 Although most doctors recommend surgery to remove adhesions from the body, chiropractic care has proven highly effective in relieving this painful condition.

 Tendonitis is an inflammation of the tissues that connect muscle to bone.
-Inflammation can cause intense pain.
+Inflammation can cause severe pain.
 Sometimes tendonitis can become so severe that the shoulder becomes immobile.
 Trying to move it causes severe pain.
-You cannot let tendonitis heal on its own.
-Tenonitis can be treated by more than 4 million adults in the United States.
+It is not possible to let the tendonitis go away on its own.
+Tenonitis will affect more than 4 million Americans.

 Most tendonitis cases occur in older people, but it can also be caused by repetitive motion or accidents.
-Most doctors will recommend injecting steroids to reduce inflammation.
+To stop inflammation, most doctors will recommend steroid injections.
 Corticosteroids have so many side effects that they should only be used 2 to 3 times before they cause more damage to your body’s tissues and inflammation.

 After your chiropractor completes an exam and has examined any imaging tests (such as xrays), they will develop a custom treatment plan.
 Your doctor will first try to reduce inflammation using herbal anti-inflammatories and ice therapy.